Cary Grant: Early life and education

 In 1915, Grant won a scholarship to attend Fairfield Grammar School in Bristol, although his father could barely afford to pay for the uniform.
 He was quite capable in most academic subjects, (Note: Wansell notes that Grant hated mathematics and Latin and was more interested in geography, because he "wanted to travel".) but he excelled at sports, particularly fives, and his good looks and acrobatic talents made him a popular figure.
 He developed a reputation for mischief, and frequently refused to do his homework.
 A former classmate referred to him as a "scruffy little boy", while an old teacher remembered "the naughty little boy who was always making a noise in the back row and would never do his homework".

 He spent his evenings working backstage in Bristol theatres, and at the age of 13, was responsible for the lighting for magician David Devant at the Bristol Empire in 1917.
 He began hanging around backstage at the theatre at every opportunity, and volunteered for work in the summer as a messenger boy and guide at the military docks in Southampton, to escape the unhappiness of his home life.
 The time spent at Southampton strengthened his desire to travel; he was eager to leave Bristol and tried to sign on as a ship's cabin boy, but he was too young.

-On March 13, 1918, the 14-year-old Grant was expelled from Fairfield.
+On 13 March 1918, the 14-year-old Grant was expelled from Fairfield.
 Several explanations were given, including being discovered in the girls' lavatory and assisting two other classmates with theft in the nearby town of Almondsbury.
 Wansell claims that Grant had set out intentionally to get himself expelled from school to pursue a career in entertainment with the troupe, and he did rejoin Pender's troupe three days after being expelled.
-His father had a better-paying job in Southampton, and Grant's expulsion brought local authorities to Pender's door with questions about why he was living in Bristol and not with his father in Southampton.
+His father had a better-paying job in Southampton, and Grant's expulsion brought local authorities to Pender's door with questions about why Grant was living in Bristol and not with his father in Southampton.
 His father then co-signed a three-year contract between Grant and Pender that stipulated Grant's weekly salary, along with room and board, dancing lessons, and other training for his profession until age 18.
 There was also a provision in the contract for salary raises based on job performance.